 In Western poetry the “self” plays a very large role.
-In hokku, however, the self is not only minimized, but often does not appear at all.
-That is because in much of hokku the writer is the mirror of Nature.
+In Objective Hokku, however, the self is not only minimized, but often does not appear at all.
+That is because in Objective Hokku the writer is the mirror of Nature.
 The self is like dust that obscures that mirror; the more of self, the less Nature can be clearly reflected.

 In hokku the writer is to get the self out of the way so that Nature may speak.
 There are many other kinds of verse in which the writer can express the self in any way desired; but in hokku the self is generally an obstacle, not a help.

 That is why in Objective hokku we very seldom use the words “I,” “me,” and “my.”
 In fact they are commonly only used when not using them would be awkward or too vague.

 When the self does appear in hokku, it is treated as we would treat anything else in Nature, the same way we write about a fox, or a dove, or a tree — objectively.

 Because of this, the aesthetics of Objective Hokku frown on verses that bring the writer too much to the foreground, drawing the reader’s attention.